medialesson/hugo-theme-event/docs/guides/feature-configuration.md

 -   `socialLinks.xUrl`: URL to a X (Twitter) profile.
 -   `socialLinks.facebookUrl`: URL to a Facebook profile.
 -   `socialLinks.linkedinUrl`: URL to a LinkedIn profile.

+## Tracks and other session categories

+All categories of a session provided via the Sessionize API get displayed in the various session descriptions as a list of tags.
+If you want a specific category not to be visible, turn it off in the configuration of the Sessionize API.

+One dedicated category is interpreted as track of a session.
+This category is also part of each session description, but in a more prominent way and with additional features (e.g., filtering).

+### Parameters

+-   `trackCategoryTitle`: Name of the category used for the session tracks (default: `Track`).